ClojureBridge/tones/curriculum/01-piano-chords.md

 Meg recalled, `play.clj` played only the first part of Twinkle Little Start.
 She decided to add next part.
 That would be a nice exercise.
+She googled and found the score of this well-known lullaby.

 ![Twinkle Little Star](img/TwinkleTwinkle_C_Image.jpg)

+"OK, so I already have the melody from the beginning to 'what you are'.
+If I add only 'Up above the world so high', next is the repetition of the same phrase.
+The last is the repetition of the first part," Meg thought.

+What she needed to code was a phrase of `:g3 :g3 :f3 :f3 :e3 :e3 :d3`.

 4. Encore